NotifyUs/notus-core/README.md

-# notus-node
+# notus-core

-The Notus node is a server that listens for Ethereum smart contract events or Graph Protocol subscriptions and triggers their corresponding webhooks.
+The Notus core allows developers to listen to Ethereum smart contract events or Graph Protocol subscriptions and trigger webhooks.
+The core is agnostic of where webhooks are stored and how it's updated.
+Notus Webhook storage is pluggable using connectors.
+There is a Postgresql Connector and decentralized connectors using Ethereum smart contracts and IPFS.

+## Postgresql Connector

-## Decentralized Connectors
+## Decentralized Connector

 Webhooks can be defined and registered by anyone in a [Notus smart contract](https://github.com/notifyus/notus-contracts).
 The Notus node must be configured to point to the deployed smart contract.
 When webhooks are deregistered from the smart contract the server stops listening to those events.

-## dependencies
-- node >= 10
-- yarn

-## setup
+## Setup

 We use [direnv](https://direnv.net/) to manage environment variables.
 First set up your environment: